soilspectroscopy/ossl-nix/README.md

 [**fitted_models_performance_v1.2.csv**](fitted_models_performance_v1.2.csv).

-After local execution, the output `CSV` will contain the prediction value for the soil property of interest with lower and upper uncertainty limits for one standard deviation (all back-transformed if log1p transformation was used), and a flag column for **potential underrepresented** spectra given the OSSL calibration data, which is calculated based on PCA and Q statistics.
+After local execution, the output `CSV` will contain the prediction value for the soil property of interest with the lower and upper uncertainty limits for one standard deviation (all back-transformed if log1p transformation was used, so it can be asymmetrical), and a flag for potentially underrepresented spectra given the OSSL calibration data (calculated based on PCA and residual Q statistics).

 We provided in this repository:
 1. A prediction function that preprocess and provide all prediction